-If your Corporate Administrator has enabled Multi Factor Authentication (MFA) you will be prompted to set it up at the first time login:
+If your Issuer has enabled Multi Factor Authentication (MFA) you will be prompted to set it up at the first time login:

 You will be presented with the option to download the Visa Commercial Pay App, and you can also click to use your own authenticator app.

 If you click to use your own authenticator, you will be presented with a QR code to scan.

 Click View supported apps to see a list of compatible apps.

 If you are unable to scan the QR Code, click the Unable to scan the QR code? link to get a manual key to enter.
 Enter this into the authenticator app, then click Continue.